QuiltMC/rfcs/rfc/0029-community-amendment-1.md

   failing and passing conditions as required.
 Failing conditions also override passing conditions, instead of the other way around.
-* The voting process now takes abstentions into account, both explicitly (where the voting member states they're abstaining) and implicitly (where the voting member simply doesn't vote).
+* The voting process now takes abstentions into account, both explicitly (where the voting member states they're abstaining) and implicitly (where the voting member simply doesn't vote by the end of the period).
 * Admins are no longer considered to be voting members unless they're part of the Community Team, or consensus for a vote cannot be reached.
 * For Community Team elections, the interview now comes before the vote, rather than the other way around.